ASEM000/pytreeclass/README.md

 ## 📖 Description<a id="Description"></a>

 `PyTreeClass` is a JAX-compatible `dataclass`-like decorator to create and operate on stateful JAX PyTrees.

-The package aims to achieve two goals:
+The package aims to achieve _two goals_:

 1) 🔒 To maintain safe and correct behaviour by using _immutable_ modules with _functional_ API.
 2) To achieve the **most intuitive** user experience in the `JAX` ecosystem by :